 Expats looking for work in Philadelphia and who have the necessary qualifications would do well to look for jobs in the city's thriving healthcare industry or the education sector.

-Expats can make use of online job portals or recruitment agencies to assist with the process of finding a job.
+Online job portals or recruitment agencies can be consulted when looking for a job.
 Networking and making connections both online and in person can also go a long way to securing work.
 As is the case when seeking employment elsewhere in the USA, foreign nationals require a visa to work in Philadelphia.

 Work culture in Philadelphia